ikskuh/kristall/BUILDING.md

 If you didn't istall Qt to `C:\Qt`, you have to adjust the paths in `src/kristall.pro` for the `win32-g++` adjustments to the path you used.

 Then open `src/kristall.pro` with Qt creator to compile the project.
-Alternativly you can use `ci\build-and-deploy.bat`, but note that this script tries to deploy the file to `random-projects.net`, so this will fail in the end.
+Alternatively you can use `ci\build-and-deploy.bat`, but note that this script tries to deploy the file to `random-projects.net`, so this will fail in the end.

 **Troubleshouting:**
 If you get an error message that `MSVCR100.dll` is missing, you may need to install the [Microsoft C++ Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=14632).